Frequently Asked Questions

 Peer-reviewed journal articles

-4. How do I submit material to ScholarWorks@BGSU?
+How do I submit material to ScholarWorks@BGSU?
+How do I revise a submission?

-A post-print is the version of the article after changes made by the peer review process, but before the publisher has made adjustments to the formatting.
-Essentially, copyright law states that the publisher owns the final design elements of the paper (the way the text is aligned in columns, the selection of font etc.) but the actual intellectual content is still the property of the author.
+A post-print is the final accepted manuscript--the version of the article after changes made by the peer review process but before the publisher has made adjustments to the formatting.
+Essentially, copyright law states that the publisher owns the final design elements of the paper (the way the text is aligned in columns, the selection of font, etc.), but the actual intellectual content is still the property of the author.

-Sending any of your post-prints along with your C.V. means that ScholarWorks staff will be able to upload those documents immediately, and then look through your C.V. for any publishers which allow the final, published versions of articles to be included in an online repository.
-ScholarWorks staff will look for these online, and then add them to ScholarWorks.
+Sending any of your post-prints along with your CV means our staff will be able to upload those documents immediately then look through your CV for any publishers that allow final, published versions of articles to be included in a repository.
+Staff will look for these articles online and add them to ScholarWorks.

 Students can submit work to ScholarWorks@BGSU only as part of a specific course or degree requirement that is sponsored by a faculty member.